Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ## About this sample

+This sample shows how to build an ASP.NET MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol.
+Additionally it also introduces developers to the concept of a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) Azure Active Directory application.

 ### Overview

 When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

-- Single-tenant apps are only available in the tenant they were registered in, also known as their home tenant.
+- `Single-tenant` apps are only available in the tenant they were registered in, also known as their home tenant.
-- Multi-tenant apps are available to users in both their home tenant and other tenants.
+- `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are provisioned.

 For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps)

-This sample shows how to build a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) .Net MVC web application that uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign up and sign in users from any Azure Active Directory tenant, using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).
+This sample shows how to build a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) ASP.Net MVC web application that uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign up and sign in users from any Azure Active Directory tenant, using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.